 Some inventions can change the dynamics of the game for both teams, such as the type of rugby ball used.
 Over the past 200 years the ruby ball has changed significantly from when it was larger, rounder… and manufactured from pigs’ bladder clad with leather.
 It continues to evolve today with leather-clad balls being replaced by synthetic equivalents in the 1980s.
 In the late 90s, Gilbert was granted patents directed to the inflation valve which improved the ballistic properties of a rugby football.
 Being able to prevent others from copying their innovations has provided Gilbert with a commercial edge, it’s no coincidence that they have been the official ball provider for every World Cup since 1995 – making them a household name globally!

 Beyond the commercial and competitive advantages, more value is being placed in innovations to improve the safety of the sport.
 Although it’s unlikely that the risk of injury will ever be completely removed from rugby, steps can be taken to ensure that the game is made as safe as possible whilst keeping key components of the games, like the tackle or scrum.
+Plus, with the advancement in medical fields, said injuries can be treated a little better (be it with Blessed CBD oil or with new surgeries.)

 The only protective equipment that rugby players are required to wear is the mouth guard, though many players may also choose to wear shin pads, shoulder pads and head guards.
 With the current drive to improve safety we can expect to see an increasing number of players adopting such equipment.